sherlock-audit/2023-03-optimism/README-working.md

 # Judging changes from the previous Optimism contest

 - Issue de-duplication and initial judging will be handled by a Lead Judge (TBD) approved by Sherlock and Optimism.
 - Final decisions on judging will be made by Sherlock (in consultation with the Lead Judge and Optimism).
 - Judging criteria for High and Medium issues will attempt to mirror the judging criteria of the last Optimism contest.
 In the event of gaps in the previous judging criteria, the [Sherlock judging rules](https://docs.sherlock.xyz/audits/watsons/judging) will be consulted.
 - Low severity issues are not accepted
 - Similar to the first contest, this contest will not count towards Leaderboard rankings for any Watsons (due to non-Solidity code, etc.).

 # On-chain context

-### OPTIMISM TODO: Verify that this is roughly the way Watsons can think about issues related to these specific topics
 ```
-DEPLOYMENT: mainnet
+DEPLOYMENT: Ethereum and Optimism Mainnet
 ERC20: All tokens with regular behavior
 ERC721: All tokens with regular behaviour
 ERC777: none